bbgreene/BOUY/README.md

 ** Parameters**

- LFO one (audio modulation/tremolo):
+ LFO one (amplitude modulation/tremolo):

  Depth One: the amount of amplitude modulation applied to an incoming signal by LFO one\
- Freq One: the frequency of amplitude modulation applied to an incoming signal by LFO one (0-500 Hz)\
+ Freq One: the rate of amplitude modulation applied to an incoming signal by LFO one (0-500 Hz)\
  Waveform: Choice of waveforms (sine, triangle, sloped square, ring mod) for LFO one\
  Multiplier: Multiplies LFO one's frequency by whole numbers\